sbryngelson/group-docs/group-syllabus/computers.md

                 * Default user name (shbryng)
                 * Password is (usually) the kerberos one
                 * If it asks for token OTP (e.g. on weaver) then this is your PIN + your yubikey1timepassword

+* Department of Defense
+    * Anyone working on a DOD project can use [DOD HPCMP](https://www.hpc.mil/) (non-restricted) resources
+    * The process of getting permissions to the non-restricted systems is a bit tedious, but usually worth it
+    * See [here](https://centers.hpc.mil/) for information on the available supercomputers
+        * In particular, it's useful to keep an eye on [upcoming systems](https://centers.hpc.mil/systems/hardware.html#upcoming)
+        * Current unclassified systems are [here](https://centers.hpc.mil/systems/unclassified.html)
+    * Talk to Spencer about getting access to a DOD machine if you are working on a DOD project